aish1910/PassportProcessingSystem/README.md

 ![](https://github.com/aish1910/PassportProcessingSystem/blob/master/src/images/Input.png)

-Candidates arrive at the passport office at 9 am in periodic interval of 15 min as illustrated below
+Candidates start arriving at the passport office from 9 am onwards in periodic interval of 15 min as illustrated below

 * 20 persons at 9.00 am
 * 30 persons at 9.15 am
 * 20 persons at 9.30 am
 * 45 persons at 9.45 am

-Calculate the total time taken by the passport officials to process all applications.
+Calculate the total time taken by the passport officials to process all applications for all candidates.

 <h3>High Level Design</h3>